 Cloud integration unites and synchronizes your applications.
 Your information stays readily available anytime with application programming interface (API) calls.

-With cloud integration, you can combine data and applications quickly and easily with automation — no need to handwrite code (which can be costly).
+With cloud integration, you can combine data and applications quickly and easily with automation without the need for costly handwritten code.

 Scalability is key to processing particularly large amounts of enterprise data.
 Standby cloud applications can quickly process and integrate data at scale on the order of petabytes.